gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 ```

 Tip: it is best to install Gradio in a virtual environment.
-Detailed installation instructions for all common operating systems <a href="/guides/installing-gradio-in-a-virtual-environment">are here</a>.
+Detailed installation instructions for all common operating systems <a href="/guides/installing-gradio-in-a-virtual-environment">are provided here</a>.

 ## Building Your First Demo